 Edgar is one of our coaches at our Sigma Swim Fort Worth South location.
 Today we interviewed him focusing on coaching, motivation and how to prepare a swimmer for his/her first swim meet.

-Q: How did you get involved in the sport of swimming?
+Q: How and why did you become involved in the sport swimming?

 Q: Who do you think are one or more of the greatest swimmers ever and why?

 A: The ones that show up early and stay late.

 Q: What do you tell a young child that is afraid of the water at his/her first swim lesson and how do you try to make it less scary for them?